Kaf1018Zhang/Power_Outages_Analysis/README.md

 The dataset is from https://engineering.purdue.edu/LASCI/research-data/outages.
 The definition reference of the data is from https://www.sciencedirect.com/science/article/pii/S2352340918307182.

+---

-During the project, I will have an overall ideas about the dataset and interesting features helping me to Evaluate Customer Impact of Power Outages.
+During the project, we will have an overall ideas about the dataset and interesting features helping me to Evaluate Customer Impact of Power Outages.

 The number of people affected has always been a very important indicator.
 When we assess the severity of a disaster or plan to compensate people, the number of people affected will determine the direction of decision-making.